What is a Spec Sheet?

 At each stage of sample approval, buyer adds comments of the specification sheet (tech pack).
 All the comments on the sample and modifications on workmanship and material are incorporated in the next sample development and bulk production.

 The specification sheet also coined as a spec sheet.
-The specification is part of an apparel tech pack though many uses both the term interchangeably.
+The specification is part of an apparel tech pack though many use both term interchangeably.

 A measurement sheet and garment diagram are shown in the following image.